-Clause Requirements 4 (4) In subsection (3)- (a) a suitable access pathway is a path of travel by means of a sealed footpath or other similar and safe means that is suitable access by means of an electric wheelchair, motorised cart or the like, and (b) the distance is to be measured by reference to the length of the pathway, and (c) the overall average gradient must be not more than 1:14 and the gradients along the pathway must be not more than- (i) 1:12 for a maximum length of 15m at a time, or (ii) 1:10 for a maximum length of 5m at a time, or • (iii) 1:8 for a maximum length of 1.5m at a time.
-Discussion Suitable concrete footpath exists on the Eastern side of Glenn Avenue however none is currently provided on the opposite side of Glen Avenue.
-It is expected that suitable paved infrastructure could be extended, and bus shelter addressed as part of development conse conditions.
+Clause 93 Location and access to facilities and services - independent living units Requirements Clause (4) In subsection (3)- (a) a suitable access pathway is a path of travel by means of a sealed footpath or other similar and safe means that is suitable for access by means of an electric wheelchair, motorised cart or the like, and (b) the distance is to be measured by reference to the length of the pathway, and (c) the overall average gradient must be not more than 1:14 and the gradients along the pathway must be not more than- (i) 1:12 for a maximum length of 15m at a time, or (ii) 1:10 for a maximum length of 5m at a time, or (iii) 1:8 for a maximum length of 1.5m at a time.
+Discussion A suitable concrete footpath exists on the Northern side of Cutler Drive however no foot path is provided on the opposite side of Cutler Drive.
+It is expected that suitable paved infrastructure could be extended, and the bus shelter addressed as part of the development consent conditions.
+A review of the survey and long sections has been undertaken: Long Section 1,2 & 3 do not have an average grade steeper than 1:14 and there are no areas steeper than 1:14.
+Long section 4 does not have an average grade steeper than 1:14 and the area which is 7.2% does not extend for a distance longer than 15m.

-Part 1 Standards applying to self-contained dwellings Clause Requirements Discussion Status 1 Application The standards set out in this Part apply to any seniors s housing that consists of hostels or independent living units.
-2 Siting Wheelchair access The whole of the site does not have a gradient of less than 1:10: a) the percentage of dwellings that must have wheelchair access must equal the proportion of the site that has a gradient of less than 1:10, or 50%, whichever is the greater, and b) the wheelchair access provided must be by a continuous accessible path of travel (within the meaning of AS 1428.1) to an adjoining public road or an internal road or a driveway that is accessible to all residents.
-Note.
-For example, if 70% of the site has a gradient of less than 1:10, then 70% of the dwellings must have wheelchair access as required by this subclause.
-Common areas Access must be provided in accordance with AS 1428.1 so that a person using a wheelchair can use common areas and common facilities associated with the development.
-The whole of the site has a gradient not steeper than 1:10 and therefore all dwellings must be accessible by wheelchair.
-Suitable provision has been provided.
+Part 1 Standards applying to self-contained dwellings Clause Requirements Discussion Status 1 Application The standards set out in this Part apply to any seniors house sing that consists of hostels or independent living units.
+2 Siting Wheelchair access The whole of the site does not have a gradient of less than 1:10: a) the percentage of dwellings that must have wheelchair access must equal the proportion of the site that has a gradient of less than 1:10, or 50%, whichever is the greater, and The whole of the site has a gradient not steeper than 1:10 and therefore all dwellings must be accessible by wheelchair (except for the top floor units as there is a concession under Clause 85 of the SEPP).
 Access will need to be provided to all common areas and facilities that are for common use by the residents.
 Suitable provision has been provided.
-CRA Refer Annexure 3 Security Pathway lighting: a) must be designed and located so as to avoid glare for pedestrians and adjacent dwellings, and Required pathway lighting can be readily provided within the development to meet the requirements of this Clause.
-CRA Refer Annexure
+CRA Refer Annexure D